nickfloop/floopcli/docs/source/intro/hello.rst

   floop logs -m "TEST PASSED"

-12. Destroy Floop Target Devices
+12. Destroy Floop Target Cores
 ================================
-When you are finished with this guide, you can destroy all the floop devices defined in your configuration file by running:
+When you are finished with this guide, you can destroy all the floop cores defined in your configuration file by running:
 ::

   floop destroy

-:subscript:`(Note: floop destroys floop resources on all target devices and frees resources on the host.
+:subscript:`(Note: floop destroys floop resources on all target cores and frees resources on the host.
 It does NOT remove your project or source from your host.)`

-Optionally, you can add the *-v* flag to see that floop destroys devices by removing the *device_target_directory* from all targets, uninstalling Docker from all targets, and removing Docker Machines from the host.
+Optionally, you can add the *-v* flag to see that floop destroys cores by removing the *core_target_directory* from all targets, uninstalling Docker from all targets, and removing Docker Machines from the host.

-If you followed this guide using more than one ARM device or Docker Machine, you may only want to destroy some of the floop devices you created before.
-In order to do this, you can remove all of the devices you want to destroy from your **floop.json** and add them to a new configuration file called **floop-destroy.json**.
-You can then destroy those devices using the *-c* flag for the floop command by running:
+If you followed this guide using more than one ARM core or Docker Machine, you may only want to destroy some of the floop cores you created before.
+In order to do this, you can remove all of the cores you want to destroy from your **floop.json** and add them to a new configuration file called **floop-destroy.json**.
+You can then destroy those cores using the *-c* flag for the floop command by running:
 ::

   floop -c floop-destroy.json destroy

-This will free floop-related resources from the devices defined in **floop-destroy.json** while leaving the remaining devices in **floop.json** untouched.
+This will free floop-related resources from the cores defined in **floop-destroy.json** while leaving the remaining cores in **floop.json** untouched.